marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 The variable :math:`x` is now an array with three elements.
 All the elements have the value :math:`0`.
-This may seem like a strange way to do it, but now we can change specific elements by indexing like this
+This may seem like a strange way to do it, but now we can change specific elements by indexing like this:

 .. code:: python